open-quantum-safe/tsc/security/response-process.md

 ## Scope

-This document applies to the following OQS subprojects:
+This document applies **only** to vulnerabilities found in liboqs.
-- liboqs,
+Other OQS subprojects are not considered to have security support, although vulnerabilities may still be addressed on a best-effort basis.

+The OQS OpenSSL 3 provider and the liboqs language wrappers will be kept up to date with liboqs security releases.
+Concretely, these consist of
 - liboqs-cpp,
 - liboqs-go,
 - liboqs-java,